Indicators

 DPO WPS indicator: # of women participating in peace negotiations (UN) |

 # of countries with plans, policies, strategies or other with an accountability process to increase the full, equal and meaningful participation of women, including young women, in all ceasefire and peace agreements.
-B.4.1; B.4.9 (UN, RO, CSO, PS, Acad)
+B.4.1; B.4.2; B.4.5; B.4.6; B.4.7; B.4.8; B.4.9 (UN, CSO, PS, Acad)

-| UN WPS: Level of influence of civil society organizations working on gender equality and women’s empowerment, including women’s organizations, in key normative, policy and peace processes (UN Women SP IRRF 2022-2025 0.5.4) (UN)
+% and type of support to the participation of women in the design, development and implementation of programming B.4.3; B.4.4 (RO) | UN WPS: Level of influence of civil society organizations working on gender equality and women’s empowerment, including women’s organizations, in key normative, policy and peace processes (UN Women SP IRRF 2022-2025 0.5.4) (UN)

 IASC: Percentage of Humanitarian Needs Overviews (HNO) are based on solid gender analysis and sex and age disaggregated data, which identifies gender inequalities that lead to different power, vulnerabilities, capacities, voice and participation of women, girls, men and boys.
 (IASC) (26) (UN)